Employee Loans: What To Know Before Loaning Money to Employees

 Employers in the U.S. can provide loans to their employees, but may have to comply with different laws depending on your state.
 Some states allow employees to repay loans through payroll deductions, but only if it doesn’t reduce their wages below the $7.25-per-hour federal minimum wage.
 Most states require employees to authorize that kind of repayment in writing.

 Alternatives to employee loans

-Advancing a paycheck is a simple answer for a short-term financial need that’s dependent on the timing of cash flow.
-This solution can also reduce your business’s potential loss to the amount of one paycheck and is less complex than a formal loan agreement.
+Advancing a paycheck may be a simple answer for a short-term financial need that’s dependent on the timing of the employee’s cash flow.
+This solution could also reduce your business’s potential loss to the amount of one paycheck.